kessie2862/Math-Magicians/README.md

 # 📖 Math Magician Project <a name="about-project"></a>

-**Math-Magicians** is a simple single page application that allows users to make simple calculation and read random math-related quotes.
+**Math-Magicians** is a simple single page application (S.P.A) that allows users to make simple calculation and read random math-related quotes.

 ## 🛠 Built With <a name="built-with"></a>